This painting was time-consuming and a lot of hard work. I made sure to save every step so you can all share the pain I went through.

 Painted more foliage.
 (Painter)

-Completely repainted the dress, since I hated how it looke.
+Completely repainted the dress, since I hated how it looked.
 I studied a lot of references of silk and satin materials in order to paint it convincingly.
 (Painter)

-I hope it wasn't as painful for you as if was for me. . ..
+I hope it wasn't as painful as it looked.